-Shareholders of Tesla, Inc. ("Tesla") ask the Board of Directors to oversee the preparation of a public report on the impact of the use of mandatory arbitration on Tesla's employees and workplace culture.
-The report should evaluate the impact of Tesla's current use of arbitration on the prevalence of harassment and discrimination in its workplace and on employees' ability to seek redress.
+Shareholders of Tesla, Inc. ("Tesla") ask the Board of Directors to oversee the preparation of a publicly-disclosed report on the impact of the use of mandatory arbitration on Tesla's brand, employees and workplace culture.
+The report should evaluate the impact of Tesla's current use of arbitration on the prevalence of harassment and discrimination in its workplace, on employees' ability to seek redress, and on consumer perceptions of Tesla as an employer.
 The report should be prepared at reasonable cost and omit proprietary and personal information.